1 min read

 His decision to enter politics led to two more barriers being broken - he was the first Indigenous person to be elected to Parliament, and the first to become a minister of the Crown.
 He also was a recipient of the Order of British Columbia.

 While in cabinet and pushing for Aboriginal rights and issues, he was also working to bring together the Nisga’a clans to work on their land claims under his leadership.
 The Nisga’a Tribal Council was formed in 1955.
 He served as president for 20 twenty years and inherited the title Chief Long Arm from Na-qua-on.

 He asked a young lawyer named Thomas Berger to represent the Nisga’a in their legal challenge.
 The Calder case was launched in September 1967 and went to trial in 1969.
 They lost at trial and on appeal, applied to the Supreme Court of Canada, but the case was dismissed without considering the issue of Aboriginal title.

-As disappointing at that decision was, it wasn’t the end of the story.
-The political climate in Canada was undergoing fundamental change with pressure being applied to Ottawa to recognize its obligation to settle land claims.
+As disappointing as that decision was, it wasn’t the end of the story.
+The political climate in Canada was undergoing fundamental change with pressure being applied on Ottawa to recognize its obligation to settle land claims.
 In 1973, Jean Chretien, as Minister of Indian Affairs, opened the process which led to the Nisga’a Treaty being ratified in 2000 - Frank Calder, who had started the ball rolling, was by then 84.

 The Nisga’a named him “Chief of Chiefs” as a tribute to him actually “moving the mountain”.